 We see a practical application of this in the first reading.
 There was disagreement among the early disciples about what the Gentiles wishing to become Christians should be asked to do.
 It is a measure of the extraordinary openness of at least some of the Jerusalem Church that what has been called the First General Council of the Church came out with a very new and radical decision.
 After all, the church leaders of the time were living in Jerusalem, at the heart of the Jewish faith and practice which they themselves had grown up with and which they still revered.
 Yet they decided it was not necessary for converts to the Way of Jesus to follow the Jewish Mosaic Laws, especially all the ritual aspects of it.
 So pagan converts didn’t have to follow all the laws about the washing of hands, eating pork etc. What they were asked to follow as regards the Jewish law was kept to a minimum: ‘to abstain from anything polluted by idols, from fornication meaning most likely irregular unions within certain degrees of blood kinship and from the meat of strangled animals’.
 That was all, no dietary regulations, no obligatory circumcision etc. In the situation of the time this was a revolutionary decision.
 When the decision was proclaimed, the elders of the Church used a very significant phrase: “It seemed good to the Holy Spirit and to us”.
 They didn’t appeal to tradition to justify their decision but to the Spirit, and they expected the Spirit to guide them to the right decision.

 In the 1960’s the Second Vatican Council looked at many issues and the bishops decided to change many of the traditional laws.
 Now we dialogue with our brothers and sisters of other faiths.
 We as Christians believe that the Holy Spirit can work through anyone.
-So we have learned to respect and even revere the work of great people who are not Christians, like Gandhi, Martin Luther King etc. Even our present Holy Father, Pope Francis, is seeking to listen to the signs of the times, in conformity with the will of God, and reaching out to many who have been alienated by the unmerciful application of rules and regulations written for a different time and situation.
+So we have learned to respect and even revere the work of great people who are not Christians or Catholic, like Gandhi, Martin Luther King etc. Even our present Holy Father, Pope Francis, is seeking to listen to the signs of the times, in conformity with the will of God, and reaching out to many who have been alienated by the unmerciful application of rules and regulations written for a different time and situation.

 Following the lead of Pope Francis, will you have the courage – will the Church as a whole – listen deeply to the voice of the Holy Spirit and make life-giving decisions that may move us away from traditional practices?
 How real is the Holy Spirit for us, how often do we pray to the Indwelling Holy Spirit for guidance?
 Have we enough trust that the Spirit will guide us today to make decisions after the mind and heart of Jesus?